-My child has an epi-pen, how is this managed?
+My child has an epi-pen (or equivalent product), how is this managed?

 Each individual must have an individual Health Care Plan and an agreed protocol.

 Individual Emergency Packs with Epipens are kept easily accessible at all times in the school office.
 (It is the responsibility of the parents /carers to ensure that they are in date)